decretist/Dissertation/Chapter2/chapter2.md

 Pf, and Tr manuscripts describing Gratian's work as "principally divided into two parts."[^55]

+### Distinctions

+Parts are internal nodes that contain only other internal nodes (distinctions and cases).
+Chapters are internal nodes that contain only terminal or leaf nodes (inscriptions, rubrics, canons, and *dicta post canones*).
+The remaining types of containers, distinctions, cases, and questions, contain both terminal or leaf nodes (*dicta ante canones* and *dicta initialia* or *themata*) and internal nodes (cases contain questions, distinctions and questions contain chapters).

+Distinctions are the highest-order containers in Part I, *de Pen*., and Part III.
+They contain a single terminal node (the *dictum ante*), followed by an ordered sequence of one or more internal nodes (the chapters) containing inscription, rubric, canon and *dictum post* terminal nodes.[^56]

 [^2]: "Given this lack of reliable extrinsic evidence, our best source of evidence about Gratian is his book(s)." [@wei_gratian_2016, 33].